petrLorenc/petrLorenc.github.io/_posts/2017-9-01-Recommendation-systems.md

 We exploit information from other users.
 We find similar items according user's ratings and recommend what is most similar to current item.

+### Knowledge-based filtering

+The additional information will be taken from demographics/religious/gender/age/family-size knowledge.
+Or user have to specify requirements

 ### Model-based

 Involve building a model - the model extracts some features from our dataset and use this information/features to predict next recommendation without haven't to load/use/iterate through a complete dataset.
 We can think about this as something different from User-based and Item-based.